adam-p/yesterday-i-learned/git.md

 To fix it, replace `git push` with `git push --no-thin` to the `git-review` script.

+### Gerrit says I can't create a new branch

+That's because you really can't.
+You can't `git push origin -u anything` unless it already exists.

 ## Usage

 * Why `git push origin (branch)`, when you can [`git push origin HEAD`](http://stackoverflow.com/a/23241152) from your local one?